grafana/metrictank/GOVERNANCE.md

 ## Values

-The Metrictank developers and community are expected to follow the values defined in the [Metrictank Code of Conduct][coc].
-Furthermore, the Metrictank community strives for kindness, giving feedback effectively, and building a welcoming environment.
-The Metrictank Team generally decide by [lazy consensus](#consensus) and only resort to conflict resolution by a [majority](#majority-vote) vote if consensus cannot be reached.
+The Grafana Metrictank developers and community are expected to follow the values defined in the [Grafana Metrictank Code of Conduct][coc].
+Furthermore, the Grafana Metrictank community strives for kindness, giving feedback effectively, and building a welcoming environment.
+The Grafana Metrictank Team generally decide by [lazy consensus](#consensus) and only resort to conflict resolution by a [majority](#majority-vote) vote if consensus cannot be reached.

 ## Decision making

 ### Summary

 * Only Team Members may vote
-* Most voting takes place on the Metrictank [development mailing list][devlist], with the exception of personnel or other private matters
+* Most voting takes place on the Grafana Metrictank [development mailing list][devlist], with the exception of personnel or other private matters
 * Voting is accomplished by [lazy consensus](#consensus) in most cases
 * All issues requiring a vote, including [lazy consensus](#consensus), will be open for at least 14 days or until enough votes have been cast that any more votes cannot further change the outcome
 * Adding or removing Team Members is accomplished by [supermajority](#supermajority-vote) vote